Can you imagine planning 21 quilts and five pillows from one person's clothing? Perhaps not. But it happens. Here's how they planned their quilts.

 Go through the items one at a time and sort into your piles.
 You will have a pile labeled for each quilt or pillow.
 Then make one for donation.
 As you remove each item from its hanger or drawer, consider what quilt or pillow it should go into.
 Remember that if an item is dry-clean only, the quilt you put it into will also be dry-clean only.

-Choosing Who Gets What
+Choosing Who Gets Which Clothing Items

 Don't let this become a family freak show.
 Most items can be shared between more than one quilt.
 See more on this below.